 To set subscriptions and fees.

-Notices of the meeting shall be given to all members in writing or electronically not less than four weeks before the date of such meeting.
+Notices of the meeting shall be given to all members in writing or electronically not less than 20 working days before the date of such meeting.

 A copy of the Annual Report and Financial Statement shall be made available to Club members no less than one week prior to the meeting.